vinodkd/betterscript/README.md

 ### Properties

 ### Modules

-the module def creates the commonJS def
+The module def creates the commonJS def and the `package.json`.

     module m1 {
       //private by default
       function priv()